justinal64/thesocialappfinal/README.md

 Your terminal should look similar to this.
 ![Mongo Started](./app/images/screenshots/mongostarted.png)

 Now you are ready to launch your application.
-In a seperate tab on your terminal cd into the root directory of the project and run the following command.
+In a seperate tab on your terminal cd into the root directory of the project and run the one of the following command.
 ```
 npm run ios
 ```